wcarvalho/wcarvalho.github.io/_posts/2016-08-28-to_my_brain.md

 because I don't know how to understand you<br>
 <br>
 but you are within me<br>
-so all I need to do is feed you<br>
+so all I need to do is feed you your data<br>
 and you'll understand yourself<br>
 <br>
 and if I listen closely, I will as well<br>